“Use a shotgun… and you don’t kill your kids.”

 - Magpul SGA for Remington 870

-These are a hybrid between a standard stock and a pistol grip stock.
+These stocks, available for Mossberg 500/590 and Remington 870 shotguns, are a hybrid between a standard stock and a pistol grip stock.
 Regardless of perceived aesthetics they are extremely comfortable and they are easy to use with Mossberg and Remington safeties.
 They are available in black, “stealth grey”, FDE, and “Less-Lethal Orange”.

 There is a matching forend for the Magpul SGA Stock, as seen right.
+There are models for the Mossberg 500/590 and the Remington 870.
 It is very comfortable and gives you a lot to hold on to.
 Unfortunately it is not designed for use with a heat shroud mounted to the barrel, although I have know someone to carefully sand off enough material that it did not interfere with the shroud.
 My recommendation would be to not modify the forend, but rather remove the heat shroud.
 When holding the forend you won’t have any problems with your booger pickers touching the hot barrel.
 The forend wraps high enough around the barrel that you probably can’t reach up far enough to accidentally touch the barrel.

 Top-Folding Shotgun Stocks: